-Total operating revenue is at R 170 335 059 for the 2021-22 financial year.
+Total operating revenue is at R196 215 000 for the 2022-23 financial year.
 Operating revenue comprises of service charges, property rates and other revenue.
-We anticipate to collect 90% on prepaid electricity, 75% on property rates, 50% on water services, refuse and sanitation services.
+We anticipate to collect 100% on prepaid electricity, 70% on property rates, water services, refuse and sanitation services.
 We anticipate to collect more than the above mentioned percentages, the water and electricity meters will be installed, there is continuation of the meter audit as well as the effective implementation of the credit control policy, and this will increase our revenue collection in the next financial year.

-Property rates increased from R23 492 000 to R24 420 801, electricity increased from R23 990 000 to R26 551 000 this is based on the prior year actual and approved annual increase from NERSA, water increased from R8 576 000 to R12 911 000, waste water management increased from R9 416 000 to R10 751 287 and waste management increased from R9 675 000 to R11 046 736.
-All of the service charges were increased with an average inflation rate of 3.9% except for electricity that increased with 14.9%.
-Other revenue consist of administration costs, objection costs, photocopies costs and clearance certificates.
-Municipality is still awaiting NERSA tariff approval for electricity, we have however budgeted for an increase of 14.9% on electricity tariffs in line with the CPI as per the guideline of MFMA budget circular 108.
+Property rates amount to R 25 153 000 to R 26 032 000, electricity increased from R 28 405 000 to R 29 768 000, water increased from R 13 627 000 to R 14 072 000, waste water management increased from R 11 074 000 to R11 605 000 and waste management increased from R 11 047 000 to R 11 577 000.
+All of the service charges were increased with an average inflation rate of 4.8%.
+Other revenue consist of administration costs, objection costs, photocopies costs and clearance certificate.
+Municipality is still awaiting NERSA tariff approval for electricity, we have however budgeted for an increase of 4.8% on electricity tariffs in line with the CPI as per the guideline of MFMA budget circular 115.

-Total operating expenditure has increased from R218 049 000 to R223 222 000 for the 2021-22 financial year when compared to the 2020-21 Adjustment Budget.
-Total operating expenditure for the 2021-22 financial year translates into a budgeted deficit of (R 52,887,000 , excluding capital grants) which includes the non-cash items amounting to R73 978 095.
+Total operating expenditure amount to R 244 351 000 it has increased with R14 330 000 from financial year 2021-22 adjustment budget of R230 021 000.
+Total operating expenditure for the 2022-23 financial year translates into a budgeted deficit of (R48 135 000, excluding capital grants) which includes the non-cash items amounting to R77 560 000.
 When non-cash items are removed, the budget of the municipality is on a surplus.
 The operating expenditure consist of employee related costs, remuneration of Councillors, bulk purchases, contracted services and other expenditure.
-Employee related costs increased from R61 072 000 to R70 205 000 this huge increase is based on the projection of 4.9% increase and the additional funds for new posts that the municipality will be filling in the 2021-22 financial year.
-Remuneration of Councillors is increased from R4 572 000 to R4 827 983 the increase is based on the CPI of 3.9%.
-Bulk purchases was increased from R22 000 000 to R36 000 000.
-Contracted services increased from R11 843 000 to R14 948 000, it comprises of EPWP job creation, supplementary valuation roll, Insurance for municipal assets, employee wellness, rental of photocopies machines, telephones and network, maintenance of financial system(Mscoa compliant) and compilation of annual financial statements.
-Other expenditure increased from R8 536 000 to R10 697 000.
+Employee related costs increased from R 70 430 000 to R 73 053 000.
+Remuneration of Councillors is increased from R4 828 000 to R 5 167 000 the increase is based on the CPIX of 4.8%.
+Bulk purchases was increased from R34 000 000 to R 35 187 000.
+Contracted services increased from R 15 683 000 to R 17 482 000, it comprises of EPWP job creation, supplementary valuation roll, Insurance for municipal assets, employee wellness, rental of photocopies machines, telephones and network, maintenance of financial system(Mscoa compliant) and compilation of annual financial statements.
+Other expenditure increased from R 17 171 000 to R 18 895 000.
 Other expenditure consist of human capital development, waste water and water chemicals, accommodation, audit fees, printing and stationery, legal expenses provision for disaster management, office furniture and etc.

-As per requirement from National treasury we are expected to budget for non-cash items i.e. Debt Impairment R25 000 000 and Depreciation and Asset Impairment of R48 978 095.
+As per requirement from National treasury we are expected to budget for non-cash items i.e. Debt Impairment R26 200 000 and Depreciation and Asset Impairment of R 51 360 095.

-The total capital expenditure budget of the municipality is R 51 283 000
+The total capital expenditure budget of the municipality is R 61 943 765

-Internally generated funds amounts to R2 870 000
+Internally generated funds amounts to R376 000

-Municipal Water System Infrastructure Grant is allocated at R 25 532 000 below are the planned projects for the coming financial year:
+Municipal Water System Infrastructure Grant is allocated at R 20 000 000 below are the planned projects for the coming financial year: